Vermont AHEC Scholars

 - Current and Emerging Health Issues: opioids and substance use disorders, oral health as part of overall health, oral health integration, COVID-19

 Benefits of Participation

-- Six core topic areas provide prompts for reflection: what did you learn and how did you grow, as a person and health professional?
+- Eight core topic areas provide prompts for reflection: what did you learn and how did you grow, as a person and health professional?

 - Enhance educational experience by engaging with those who live in rural and underserved communities

 - Gain a deeper understanding of communities through opportunities to hear from and interact with providers, policy makers, community leaders, and others who care for those in rural and underserved populations

 - Gain experience and competencies in interprofessional care and care for the underserved

 - Designation as a Vermont AHEC Scholar, a nationally recognized distinction (list on C.V. section “Honors and Awards”); At Commencement, pins, and gold and white cords are worn by students who earned the AHEC Scholar distinction

 - An achievement to discuss in residency program and job interviews to differentiate from other applicants

 Program duration must cover at least two years, with each year including 40-hours of eligible didactic education and 40-hours of eligible experiential or clinical training, for a total of 160-hours of eligible activities.
 VT AHEC offers a “flexible pathways” approach to meet the AHEC Scholars requirements.
 Only those students completing all requirements will be designated as “Vermont AHEC Scholars” at time of graduation.